 With the continuous efforts of the developers at Lightning Labs, the network is swelling in use to make payments more secure and private.
 Though not an exhaustive list, it highlights a few key advancements made to the network in the previous year.

 Bitcoin’s Taproot Upgrade

 The Taproot was the biggest upgrade in Bitcoin’s network after the SegWit upgrade in July 2017.
 Taproot introduced Schnorr signatures, which will help Bitcoin transactions become more private, efficient, and cost-efficient.
-This upgrade gave quite the boost to Lightning.
+This upgrade gave quite a boost to Lightning.

 Taproot makes it possible to make Lightning transactions look indistinguishable from normal transactions, making it much less clear that the user is using the Lightning Network for their transactions.

 It could also pave the way for “Point Lock Time Contracts”.
-The beauty of which is that they make it much harder for someone trying to trace a payment’s origin to link these various hops, shielding the path where a payment came from.
+The beauty of this is that they make it much harder for someone trying to trace a payment’s origin to link these various hops, shielding the path where a payment came from.

 Lightning liquidity boosts